riebl/vanetza/docs/recipes/autotalks-sdk-build.md

 ## Vanetza build dependencies

-Please see [this document](vanetza-build-dependencies.md), program was tested with precompiled libraries downloadable there.
+Please see [this document](cross-compile-dependencies.md) about cross-compiling Vanetza's dependencies.
+This guide  was tested with precompiled libraries downloadable [from here](cohda-sdk-build.md).

 ## Compile Vanetza